Thaumatichthys: Distribution and habitat

 Thaumatichthys is known from tropical oceanic waters worldwide.
-T. pagidostoma, the first species to be discovered, is only known from a single specimen caught at a depth of 1,440 m in the Gulf of Tomini off Sulawesi.
+T. pagidostoma, the first species to be discovered, is only known from a single specimen caught at a depth of 1440 m in the Gulf of Tomini off Sulawesi.
 T. axeli occurs in the eastern Pacific Ocean, while T. binghami is found in and around the Caribbean Sea.
 Larvae that could not be referred to species have also been found off the Gulf of Guinea in the southern Atlantic Ocean and in the southern Mozambique Channel in the eastern Indian Ocean.

-Uniquely amongst deep-sea anglerfish, adult Thaumatichthys are benthic in nature; T. binghami and T. pagidostomus are found on the continental shelf between 1,000-2,000 m, while T. axeli is found in the abyssal zone at about 3,600 m.
+Uniquely amongst deep-sea anglerfish, adult Thaumatichthys are benthic in nature; T. binghami and T. pagidostomus are found on the continental shelf between 1000 to 2000 m, while T. axeli is found in the abyssal zone at about 3600 m; adult specimens are consistently absent from pelagic nets and are typically caught using bottom trawling.
+Additionally, benthic prey items were recovered from the stomach of a 294 mm T. binghami, the only specimen of this family with stomach contents, being three well preserved Benthodytes typica measuring 50–80 mm.